-The Peter F. Bronfman Business Library (library.yorku.ca/web/bbl), located on the second floor of the Schulich School of Business provides access to a comprehensive collection of print materials, and an outstanding collection of online marketing, financial, company, industry, articles/ newspapers and numeric databases.
+The Peter F. Bronfman Business Library, located on the second floor of the Schulich School of Business provides access to a comprehensive collection of print materials, and an outstanding collection of online marketing, financial, company, industry, articles/ newspapers and numeric databases.

 To access these e-resources off campus students should login and authenticate using Passport York IDs.
 An A-Z list of business databases can be viewed here: www.library.yorku.ca/web/bbl/collections/businessonline

-- The Bronfman Library's online research guides cover a wide variety of business research tasks and will help students find information and resources for their assignments: library.yorku.ca/web/bbl/guides - Research support is available in person, via e-mail, IM Chat and phone; all contact details are available here: library.yorku.ca/web/bbl/ask-a-question - The library provides an environment which fosters individual and group study, including individual study carrels, a silent study room, lounge seating, computing workstations, and six group study rooms.
-Group study rooms can be booked using Passport York IDs at: library. yorku.ca/rooms/bronfman

-- Students can use their YU-cards to print and photocopy at the Bronfman Business Library.
+- The Bronfman Library's online research guides cover a wide variety of business research tasks and will help students find information and resources for their assignments: library.yorku.ca/web/bbl/guides - Research support is available in person, via e-mail, IM Chat and phone; all contact details are available here: library.yorku.ca/web/bbl/ask-a-question - BRYT (Business Research at York Toolkit): Use the resources on the BRYT website (bryt.library.yorku.ca) to learn how to do business research like a pro!
+BRYT includes videos and step-by-step resources to help you conduct company, industry, market, finance, accounting, and taxation research. - The library provides an environment which fosters individual and group study, including individual study carrels, a silent study room, lounge seating, computing workstations, and six group study rooms.
+Group study rooms can be booked using Passport York IDs at: library. yorku.ca/rooms/bronfman - Students can use their YU-cards to print and photocopy at the Bronfman Business Library.
 Black and white printing and photocopying costs 10 cents per page.
 Colour printing and photocopying costs 25 cents per page.
-For more information about printing, copying and scanning at the library see: library. yorku.ca/web/ask-services/print-copy-scan/ - Students have access to four other York University Libraries: the Scott Library (humanities and social sciences), the Steacie Science and Engineering Library, the Osgoode Hall Law School Library and the Leslie Frost Library located at the Glendon campus. - York University Libraries provide a full range of services to students with special needs such as adaptive equipment, facilitated services for library materials retrieval, etc. For more information see: library.yorku.ca/web/ask-services/accessibilityservices
+For more information about printing, copying and scanning at the library see: library.yorku.ca/web/ask-services/printcopy-scan/ - Students have access to four other York University Libraries: the Scott Library (humanities and social sciences), the Steacie Science and Engineering Library, the Osgoode Hall Law School Library and the Leslie Frost Library located at the Glendon campus. - York University Libraries provide a full range of services to students with special needs such as adaptive equipment, facilitated services for library materials retrieval, etc. For more information see:

+library.yorku.ca/web/ask-services/accessibility-services